FAQ Research Scholarship

 How competitive is the process?
 On average, how many scholarships are awarded?

 Research scholarships are very competitive.
 On average, a little over one-third of applicants receive awards.
 (This award percentage may change due to economic conditions).
-The number of applicants varies, but we anticipate over 200 in fall quarter.
+The number of applicants varies, but we anticipate an average of 200 applicants per quarter.

 I unsuccessfully applied for a research scholarship in a previous quarter.
 What should I do to strengthen my application?

 We encourage students to request feedback regarding their previous applications.
-Please contact us to set up a time and we can discuss the specific strengths and weaknesses of your previous application(s).
+Please schedule a feedback appointment with us and we can discuss the specific strengths and weaknesses of your previous application(s).

 I work more closely with a graduate student or postdoc than I do with a faculty member.
 Who should write my mentor letter?

 You can have two letters of support submitted for your application.
 One letter of support needs to come from a faculty member, but it might be helpful to include a letter from the grad student or postdoc as well if they have more thorough knowledge of you and your work.